arpastrana/compas_cem/docs/installation.rst

 1. Create a virtual environment
 --------------------------------

-First, create a new anaconda environment from your command line.
+First, create a new anaconda environment from the Anaconda Command Prompt if you are on Windows, or from your Terminal if you are on MacOS or Linux.

 The only dependency is ``compas``.
 Here we chose the name of the environment to be ``cem``, but you can call it ``spacecowboy`` if you prefer.

 ::